 Once you’ve oriented yourself, it’s worth joining a guided walking tour for an in-depth peek into Penang’s past.

-2- Take a Penang tour on a trishaw
+2- Take a tour of Penang on a trishaw

-Penang’s weather can get rather steamy so allow someone else to do the hard work by carting you around the sights is a great idea.
+Penang’s weather can get rather steamy, so allowing someone else to do the hard work by carting you around the sights is a great idea.

 Continue your Penang sightseeing on a trishaw, which is a cross between a tricycle and a rickshaw.

-It’s a fun way to soak up the atmosphere and get into the swing of the city.
-And you can get to most Georgetown attractions without tiring yourself out.
+A Penang Heritage Trishaw Tour is a fun way to soak up the atmosphere, get into the swing of the city and you can get to most Georgetown attractions without tiring yourself out.

-The hill is only 821m above sea level but Penang’s weather can be pretty steamy.
-Most people take the cable car to the top where the views are definitely worth the trip.
+The hill is only 821m above sea level, but as Penang’s weather can be pretty steamy, most people take the cable car to the top, where the views are definitely worth the trip.

-Penang Hill was where the British lived in roomy colonial mansions.
-Most of these are now guesthouses or restaurants.
+Penang Hill was where the British lived in roomy colonial mansions, but most of these are now guesthouses or restaurants.
+Book your tour here.

 4- Wander around Penang Botanical Gardens